nathancatania/glean-docs/docs/getting-started/people-data.md

 ### Attribute Mapping

-On the next screen, and if your IdP supports it, you will be able to map attributes from your directory to the required field in Glean.
-This is useful if you store user information in a different way that what is standard for the identity service.
+On the next screen, and if your People Data source supports it, you will be able to map attributes from your directory to the required field in Glean.
+This is useful if you store user information in a different way than what is standard.

 For example, you might want to infer a user’s location from their manager’s location.
 If they have an Okta field called `managerLocation`, you could map `managerLocation` to the Glean attribute `location`.

-If your IdP does not support custom mapping in the Glean interface, you will not see this option.
-Please contact Glean support if you require this feature but do not see it for your configured IdP.
+If your People Data source does not support custom mapping in the Glean interface, you will not see this option.
+Please contact Glean support if you require this feature but do not see it for your configured People Data source.

 <picture>

 ### Initiate the sync

 Before you start the sync, you can preview what information will included.
-For example, how many users will be created, how many departments you have, and so on.
+For example, how many users will be created, and how many departments you have.
+If this is different to what you expected, check that you have provided the correct permissions within the People Data source.

-Click **Start sync** to begin directory synchronization.
-From this point onwards the sync is automatic: Glean will check-in with your IdP periodically for any changes.
+Click **Start sync** to begin synchronization.
+From this point onwards the sync is automatic: Glean will check-in with your People Data source periodically for any changes.

 ![glean-1700461946880-2x](people-data.assets/glean-1700461946880-2x.webp)